federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ###### Data Query

 This section sends each concatentated query instance using a GET http method to the BC API, and returns the response as a JSON string.
-A JSON fragmenter is used to extracts attributes and values from the JSON string based on a JSON query.
+The results are achieved through the following tasks:

+- HTTPCaller sends the query string to BC Data API and returns response as a JSON string.
-In the event of a connection failure to the API, the process is terminated and an email is generated and sent to the system admin.
+  - In the event of a connection failure to the BC Data API, an email is sent to the administrator and the program is terminated.
+- JSON_FRAGMENTER extracts attributes and values from the JSON string.

 ###### Obsolete Records Removal

 This section removes obsolete data records by performing the following tasks:

-- Inputs all data output from CSW UUID Reader and data query.
+- AttributeExposer exposes unique ID from the current data search.
+Data stream is split into two.
-- Retains only the UUID from each data input and removes all other attributes.
+- One data stream is sent to AttributeKeeper retains only the UUID from each data input and removes all other attributes, the other data stream retains all attributes and is sent to the Attribute Management section.
-- Merges unique ID's from the CSW with unique ID's from the current data search.
+- FEATURE_MERGER merges unique ID's from the CSW with unique ID's from the current data search.
-- Loads the Delete Records XML template for each CSW Data Record not found in the current data search.
+- XMLTemplater Loads the Delete Records XML template for each CSW Data Record not found in the current data search.
-- Formats Delete Records XML's.
+- XMLFormatter formats Delete Records XML's.
-- Validates Delete Records XML's.
+- XMLValidator validates Delete Records XML's.
-- Posts Delete Records XML for each UUID in the CSW not found in the current data search, removing the obsolete record.
+- PyCSW_POST posts Delete Records XML for each UUID in the CSW not found in the current data search, removing the obsolete record.
 - Outputs the the NO_DELETED_RECORDS_COUNT and DELETED_RECORDS_COUNT to NOTIFY_UPDATE transformer.

 ###### Attribute Management